Kids See Ghosts (song): Background and composition

 American rapper Tyler, the Creator released a remix of "Kids See Ghosts" entitled "Crust in Their Eyes" to his SoundCloud on June 15, 2018.
 The title comes from a line in the remix.
 Tyler, the Creator had remixed West's music in the past, sharing a freestyle over "Freestyle 4" under the title of "What the Fuck Right Now" in the same year as the original's release on West's seventh studio album The Life of Pablo (2016).
 The previous year, Tyler, the Creator featured West on the track "Smuckers" from his third studio album Cherry Bomb.
-He tweeted of "Kids See Ghosts" that "i like this song alot [sic] and wrote to it the same hour i heard it", also revealing a friend sent the instrumental to him and he "recorded it that night".
+He tweeted of "Kids See Ghosts" that "i like this song a lot and wrote to it the same hour i heard it", also revealing a friend sent the instrumental to him and he "recorded it that night".
 Tyler, the Creator posted another tweet, in which he recalled West "sent me that beat same night" and expressed strongly positive feelings of West's verse while also praising Bey's performance on the original.
 The remix's cover art was created by French contemporary photographer Matthieu Venot.

 On "Crust in Their Eyes", Tyler, the Creator raps over the original, while Bey's hook is kept.
 After the hook, the rapper's performance begins.
 The remix features personal lyrics from Tyler, the Creator, and includes references to Twitter cancellations.
 He begins by mentioning calling his sister and admitting to not telling her that he loves her enough.
 At one point, Tyler, the Creator calls out people who feel assured they are "woke but got crust in their eyes."